 The Company's 2011 Equity Incentive Plan, as amended and restated (the "Plan") is designed and utilized to enable the Company to offer its employees, officers, directors, consultants and others whose past, present and/or potential contributions to the Company have been, are or will be important to the success of the Company, an opportunity to acquire a proprietary interest in the Company.
 A total of 5,000,000 shares of common stock are eligible for issuance under the Plan.
 The Plan provides for the grant of any or all of the following types of awards: stock options, restricted stock, deferred stock, stock appreciation rights and other stock-based awards.
 The Plan is administered by the Board, or, at the Board's discretion, a committee of the Board.
+(See Note 12 Subsequent Events)

 On April 1, 2013, the Company issued to management 1,270,000 shares of restricted stock.
-The vesting date of 1,075,000 shares of restricted stock is September 20, 2014, provided, however, that each such grantee has the right to extend the vesting date by six-month increments in his sole discretion, prior to the date the restrictions would lapse.
-The remaining 195,000 shares of restricted stock will vest evenly over 2 years, whereby 50% shall vest on September 30, 2014 and 50% shall vest on March 31, 2015.
+The vesting date of 1,075,000 shares of restricted stock was September 20, 2014, provided, however, that each such grantee has the right to extend the vesting date by six-month increments in his sole discretion, prior to the date the restrictions would lapse.
+The vesting date of 97,500 shares of restricted stock was September 30, 2014 and the vesting date of 97,500 shares of restricted stock is March 31, 2015.
 Notwithstanding the foregoing, each grantee may extend the first anniversary of all or a portion of the Restricted Shares by six months and, thereafter one or more times may further extend such date with respect to all or a portion of the Restricted Shares until the next following September 30th or March 31st, as the case may be, by providing written notice of such election to extend such date with respect to all or a portion of the Restricted Shares prior to such date.
+As of September 30, 2014, restrictions on 85,000 shares have lapsed and the remaining 1,185,000 shares are scheduled to vest on March 31, 2015.
+The Company repurchased 40,750 shares of restricted stock upon vesting to satisfy the grantees' tax withholding obligation.

 On April 1, 2013, the Company issued to non-management directors 100,000 shares of restricted stock.
-The shares of restricted stock will vest evenly over two years, whereby 50% shall vest on September 30, 2014 and 50% shall vest on March 31, 2015.
+The vesting date of 50,000 shares of restricted stock was September 30, 2014 and the vesting date of 50,000 shares of restricted stock is March 31, 2015.
 Notwithstanding the foregoing, each grantee may extend the first anniversary of all or a portion of the Restricted Shares by six months and, thereafter one or more times may further extend such date with respect to all or a portion of the Restricted Shares until the next following September 30th or March 31st, as the case may be, by providing written notice of such election to extend such date with respect to all or a portion of the Restricted Shares prior to such date.
+As of September 30, 2014, restrictions on 10,000 shares have lapsed and 90,000 shares are scheduled to vest on March 31, 2015.

 On May 1, 2013, the Company issued to non-executive employees 29,750 shares of restricted stock.
-The shares of restricted stock will vest evenly over 2 years, whereby 50% shall vest on April 30, 2014 and 50% shall vest on April 30, 2015.
+The shares of restricted stock will vest evenly over 2 years, whereby 50% shall vested on April 30, 2014 and 50% shall vest on April 30, 2015.